Paintings

 What kind of clay do you use?

-What Cone temperatures do you fire the ware?
+What temperature do you fire to?

 Are your glazes food-safe?